-It is the intent of the WSAC Board of Directors to assure a systematic process to determine WSAC's amicus curiae participation in appellate judicial matters.
-WSAC shall follow the following process to make such determination.
+It is the intent of the WSAC Board of Directors to ensure a systematic process to determine WSAC's amicus curiae participation in appellate judicial matters.
 It is recognized that in some instances, WSAC has a significant interest in shaping the issues and arguments presented to the court.
-Recognizing that counties authorities and powers are defined by the state constitution, statutes, and regulations, WSAC should use the amicus curiae process to present its unique point of view;
+Recognizing that counties authorities and powers are defined by the state constitution, statutes, and regulations, WSAC should use the amicus curiae process to present its unique point of view.
+WSAC shall abide by the following process to make such determinations:

 - 1. The request to participate in an amicus brief must come from an elected county executive or from the majority of a county legislative authority; - 2.
 Requests must be accompanied by a completed WSAC Amicus Curiae Brief Request Form, which is available on the WSAC website; - 3.
 WSAC generally limits its involvement to Supreme Court cases.
 WSAC reserves the option to begin its involvement at the Court of Appeals, but will generally limit those instances to cases that relate to county structure or organic powers; - 4.
-WSAC will generally limits its involvement to land-use cases, cases that have substantial fiscal impacts, and those that relate to county structure or organic powers;

-- 5. WSAC will utilize a committee comprised of policy, political, and legal expertise, to review cases and provide recommendations prior to committing to an amicus brief; - 6.
+WSAC will generally limits its involvement to land-use cases, cases that have substantial fiscal impacts, and those that relate to county structure or organic powers; - 5.
+WSAC will utilize the Legal Committee, to review cases and provide recommendations, as needed, prior to committing to an amicus brief.
+WSAC may also consult with various members of the Washington Association of Prosecuting Attorneys, at its discretion; - 6.
 Authorization to participate in an amicus brief rests with the WSAC Board of Directors.
 However, when timing does not permit engagement of the full Board of Directors, the Executive Committee of the Board of Directors may authorize participating in an amicus brief; - 7.
 WSAC does not provide direct financial support for court cases.
-Rather, WSAC involvement depends upon on the availability of resources, including in-house general counsel, Washington Association of Prosecuting Attorneys, elected prosecuting attorneys or appointed deputy prosecuting attorneys from individual county office(s), or special deputies, appointed by a prosecuting attorneys from an individual county.
+Rather, WSAC involvement depends upon on the availability of resources, including in-house general counsel, the Washington Association of Prosecuting Attorneys, elected prosecuting attorneys or appointed deputy prosecuting attorneys from individual county office(s), or special deputies, appointed by a prosecuting attorneys from an individual county.
+It is preferred that counties making the request for WSAC amicus involvement include an identified volunteer attorney to draft the brief, particularly when time is short.
+Failure to identify a volunteer drafter may result in WSAC's determination not to participate.